radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/create-an-environment.md

 ![image description](images/choose-file.png)

-While your file is uploading, an **Uploading** message will appear in the file upload box, along with a progress bar.
+While your file is uploading, an **Uploading** message displays in the file upload box, along with a progress bar.
 You can cancel the file upload while it is in progress by selecting the **X** located in the progress bar box.

-Once your configuration file has successfully loaded, the file name will appear in place of the file upload box.
+Once your configuration file has successfully loaded, the file name displays in place of the file upload box.
 Select **Create** to create the new environment.

 ![image description](images/config-uploaded.png)